The Science of Attention: How To Capture And Hold The Attention of Easily Distracted Students

 In a 2007 literature review, psychologists Karen Wilson and James H. Korn concluded there is little evidence to support this belief.
 The evidence they did find was shallow and imprecise.
 For example, after finding that student note-taking generally declines over the duration of a lecture, the researchers of one study expressed support for the attention span theory.
 But, as Wilson and Korn point out, they found no direct evidence of a consistent 10 to 15 minute attention span.

 In another study of student attention, trained observers watched students during a lecture and recorded perceived breaks in attention.
-They noted attention lapses during the initial minutes of “settling-in,” again at 10-18 minutes into lecture, and then as frequently as every 3-4 minutes toward the end of class.
+They noted attention lapses during the initial minutes of “settling-in,” again at 10-18 minutes into the lecture, and then as often as every 3-4 minutes toward the end of class.

 Attention and Active Learning